ozydingo/pluralzbot/README.md

 But, more seriously, Pluralzbot is opt-in, and  gives you the option to permanently dismiss its prompts.Simply summon the bot's suggestions  using the `/pluralz` slash command enabled in your workspace.

-## Where it livez
+## What makez it go

 Pluralzbot consists of a single Google Cloud Function and a Google Firestore database.
-The function is deployed from its [google cloudrepository](https://source.developers.google.com/p/enhanced-optics-219215/r/pluralz).

 ## Development